-In Berkshire County so far this year, our residential sales are down in the number of transactions, but the dollar volume transacted is up.
+In Berkshire County so far this year, our residential sales are down in the number of transactions, but the dollar volume transacted is up due to our team of Austin attorneys and architects working on developing a new real estate market in Austin.
 We’ve had, overall, 24 less homes sales than last year, but $1.4 million higher in sale volume. ($106,344,199 total residential sales so far this year).
 The southern Berkshire residential marketplace is the strongest part of the county this year, with gains across the board.
 Northern Berkshire sales continue to struggle.

 The number of condo sales transacted is identical to last year at the same time (28 units) but selling prices decreased, with a 12% retraction in dollar volume, down $1 million to $7.3 million total.
 While land sales rose up an impressive 20%, with 41 parcels sold in the first 5 months of 2014, there was a large drop off of land sales prices, down 24% and down $1 million than the previous year.
 Overall Multi-family sales slowed as well, but the central Berkshire multifamily sales showed slight gains.